Coronavirus: Euro 2020 postponement to 2021 could boost England victory hopes

 That’s where their paths diverge.
 While Sancho was recalled early from that tournament in India to start a new life at Borussia Dortmund, going on to become Europe’s most in-demand winger after three sensational seasons, Foden has chalked up the minutes as an occasional substitute for City.

 That could be about to change.
-With David Silva’s contract at the Etihad expiring in June, a vacancy has appeared in midfield, paving the way for Foden to have a regular role in Pep Guardiola’s side and stake a claim for a starting spot at the next international tournament.
+With David Silva’s contract at the Etihad expiring in June, a vacancy has appeared in midfield.
+Surely that would pave the way for Foden to have a regular role in Pep Guardiola's side, given his manager's proclivity for hyping up the 19-year-old's talents.
+Any move into the City starting XI would make an England senior cap inevitable and end the most unnecessary of waiting games.

-And there’s Jack Grealish, who at 24 is sadly too old to be labelled a youngster.
-Southgate’s reluctance to throw players into his 2018 World Cup squad at the last chance – think Sancho, Ryan Sessegnon and Leon Bailey (!) – so Grealish would need a Euros postponement to have any serious ambitions of international tournament action.
+And then there’s Jack Grealish, who at 24 is sadly too old to be labelled a youngster.
+Southgate’s reluctance to throw players into his 2018 World Cup squad at the last chance – think Sancho, Ryan Sessegnon and Leon Bailey (!) – suggests Grealish would likely need a Euros postponement to have any serious ambitions of international tournament action.

-It's a monumental ask to fit in the new faces, while getting the best out of the current crop.
+It's a monumental ask to fit in the new faces while getting the best out of the current crop.
 But Southgate needs as much time as possible to wed it together.
 Not possible by June 2020.
-It just might be by June 2021.
+It just might by June 2021.

 GOALKEEPER DILEMMA

-If the coronavirus hadn’t ripped through the sporting calendar, Southgate would still have had few opportunities to shuffle his goalkeeper deck.
+If the coronavirus hadn’t ripped through the sporting calendar, Southgate would still have had few opportunities to shuffle his goalkeeper deck ahead of Euro 2020.

-Could he really have turned away from Jordan Pickford?
+Could he really have turned away from Jordan Pickford, as he did Joe Hart?
 Sure, he’s made a handful of huge errors for Everton, but he has proven largely dependable for England in the past, particularly in penalty shootouts.
+It's not time to panic yet.

-An extra 12 months will give Southgate the opportunity (should there be any football to judge) to also consider Sheffield United's Dean Henderson and Burnley's Nick Pope.
+But an extra 12 months would shield Southgate from making a rash decision and give him time (should there be any football to judge) to also consider Sheffield United's Dean Henderson and Burnley's Nick Pope.

 RETURNING INJURIES